How To Know When It's Time To Walk Away From Love

 You Act Differently Around Your Partner

 If you find that you're constantly acting differently around your significant other than what you do when you're with family, friends, or co-workers, it's a strong sign that you need to walk away.
 This usually indicates that you don't feel comfortable with your partner or they have made it clear that they don't want you behaving in those ways.
-If you can't be yourself with the person that you're in a relationship with, then you shouldn't be in a relationship with them.
+If you can't be yourself with the person that you're in a relationship with, then you shouldn't be in a long-term relationship with them.

-Now, the one exception to this is if the reason you act differently around other people is that you're trying to fit in with them, then this is a different issue that you need to address separate from your relationship.
+Now, the one exception to this is if the reason you act differently around other people is that you're trying to fit in with them, then this is a different issue that you need to address separately from your relationship.

 When to Seek Help